MacSmithNZ/massageeden.co.nz/content/about/yim_r/index.md

 'I don't really have a favourite type of massage.
 It all depends on what my body needs at that moment. but most of the time I find myself enjoying deep tissue or a relaxing massage.'

-### What do you like about working at Massage Me Day Spa?
+### What do you like about working at Massage Eden?

 'I appreciate the fact that is easy-going and flexible.
 If one of our staff has a problem, there is always someone to help.
 I enjoy the friendly atmosphere.'